Factbox: Winners and losers in energy sector from Texas cold snap

 Gas producers:

-EQT Corp said last week that it also benefited from high prices in regions affected by the cold snap.
+EQT Corp said it also benefited from the high prices.
 The company mainly produces gas out of the Marcellus and Utica shale regions in Pennsylvania and Ohio.

 Australia’s Macquarie Group, the second biggest gas marketer in North America after oil major BP, lifted its profit guidance on Monday due to the effects of the extreme winter weather.
 It expects 2021 profit to rise by 10%, after earlier anticipating earnings to drop.